Overview

 In 2016 and 2018, additional survey topics included awareness and use of various decision support resources.

-New to the 2018 ESATS is a section that further explores awareness and readiness of Alberta producers to meet current and emerging sustainability initiatives with expectations on agricultural production systems.
+A new section in the 2018 ESATS further explored awareness and readiness of Alberta producers to meet current and emerging sustainability initiatives with expectations on agricultural production systems.

 Survey results